Reemy99/42_Cub3D/README.md

 # Cub3d
-This project is about making 3D game in C language using mlx library

-MiniLibX is a compact graphics library that enables you to perform essential tasks for displaying visuals on screens.
 __________________________________________________________________________________________________________________
 ## Compiling on macOS
 The compilation process for MiniLibX on macOS can be somewhat complex due to its dependencies on AppKit and OpenGL.
 Properly linking these components is crucial.